 When your child has a dental problem, you must stay calm in order to effectively scope the situation.
 If you panic, the child will panic as well, and this could cause more pain and discomfort.
-In this blog post, you’ll learn all about the services we provide at our pediatric dentistry for a dental emergency and the steps you should take when each situation occurs.
+In this blog post, you’ll learn all about Lovett Dental Jersey Village’s pediatric dentistry services for a dental emergency and the steps you should take when each situation occurs.

 Many kids experience a toothache after they eat sugary snacks.
 To treat a sore tooth, rinse it thoroughly with a cup of warm water.
 Then ease the pain with over-the-counter medication or an ice pack.

 In most cases, a toothache may not require emergency care.
-If the pain gets stronger and stronger and causes severe swelling, schedule an emergency dental appointment outside of normal office hours.
+If the pain gets stronger and stronger and causes severe swelling, schedule an emergency dental appointment at Lovett Dental Jersey Village outside of normal office hours.

 Bites and Cuts

 A cut on your kid’s cheek, tongue, or lip that bleeds is an emergency.
 You can stop or slow down the bleeding by holding a cold pack or a washcloth against the cut.
 If the cut is severe, take your child to our general dentistry office because he or she may need additional treatment.

 To save a broken tooth and prevent infection, you must go to a dentist’s office with your child immediately after the accident.
 To treat a broken tooth before the appointment, rinse away the blood with water.
 Then hold a bag of ice against the child’s mouth to stop swelling.

 If you find fragments from the broken tooth on the ground, pick up the pieces and put them in a cup of milk.
 This strategy will preserve the fragments until you can make a dentist appointment.